 I received a B.A. in English from Emory University in 1977 and a Ph.D. in Anthropology from the University of Southern Illinois at Carbondale in 2002.
 I have worked at the American Society for Psychical Research in New York City and at the Rhine Research Center in Durham, North Carolina.
-I am presently affiliated with the latter.
+I am presently a Research Fellow at the Parapsychology Foundation.
 My chief research interests are the history of parapsychology, anthropology of religion, and reincarnation.
-I am developing a course, Signs of Reincarnation, to be taught online through The Alvarado Zingrone Institute for Research and Education (www.theazire.org) beginning in May, 2014.
+I teach a 15-week online seminar course on reincarnation research and theory.

 Coming soon, a new book by Erlendur Haraldsson and me about children’s reincarnation experiences.
 The first two thirds of the book is by Erlendur.
 He describes cases of children who remember previous lives, mostly in Sri Lanka and Lebanon, and other survival phenomena, such as apparitions and mediumship, that he has investigated over the years.
 In the last third of the book, I bring in cross-cultural data, new cases and analysis, and thoughts on the meaning of it all.
 The book will be published on February 1 by White Crow Press.